truecharts/public/website/src/content/docs/guides/ingress/traefik.md

 ## Setup

 For Traefik you will need to install the upstream traefik chart.
-Our advised solution for Traefik is to nót differentiate between internal and external.
+Our advised solution for Traefik is to not differentiate between internal and external.
 Instead we advice using an IP-Whitelist or use tunneling to limit access for some domains to local.

 ### Example values